-Sarah is Director of Development for Forgotten Clefs.
+Sarah is Managing Director for Forgotten Clefs.
 The ensemble formed in 2014 to perform and promote Renaissance civic wind band music.
 Sarah also serves as Director of Community Outreach.
 In that capacity, she created Shawms and Stories outreach program, which brings musical story time to schools and community centers in South-Central Indiana.

 Sarah is a staff writer for Harmonia Early Music, a nationally radio program syndicated on over 140 stations.
 Additionally, Sarah works as a fill-in Classical Announcer for VPM, Virginia’s Home for Public Media.

 Performance Practice Research